YttriLab/B-SOID/README.md

 ![Mouse Action Cluster Demo 1x](demo/2x2grid.gif)

-The Yttri lab dataset (Alexander Hsu, main contributor) (left) has been tested against multiple human observers and showed similar inter-grader variability.
-We also tested the generalizability with the Ahmari lab's (Jared Kopelman, Shirley Jiang, & Sean Piantadosi) dataset (right).
+The Yttri lab dataset [Alexander Hsu, main contributor] (left) has been tested against multiple human observers and showed similar inter-grader variability.
+We also tested the generalizability with the dataset from Ahamri lab [Jared Kopelman, Shirley Jiang, & Sean Piantadosi] dataset (right).

 ## Installation